Recognize Your Colleagues - Submit a Nomination for an OSA Award

 - recognizes pioneering work empowered by scientific research to create inventions, technologies, and products (co-sponsored with the Society for Imaging Science and Technology)

-- recognizes outstanding leadership in founding or growing the optics and photonics community locally (presented in even-numbered years only)
+- recognizes outstanding leadership in founding or growing the optics and photonics community locally (co-sponsored with the Optical Society of Korea and presented in even-numbered years only)

 - recognizes seminal contributions to the field of optical information processing